 The tertiary sector in French Polynesia comprises services where individuals provide expertise and time to enhance productivity and meet needs.
 Key activities include healthcare, education, banking, tourism, transportation, and telecommunications.
 These services contribute significantly to the economy by offering intangible goods such as knowledge, advice, and experiences.

 Among these, French Polynesia’s economy heavily relies on tourism, contributing significantly to its GDP.
-With 300,000 annual arrivals, equivalent to 0.9795 times its population, the industry thrives.
+With roughly 236,000 international visitor arrivals (as of 2023, recovering toward the 2019 pre-pandemic peak), the industry remains the economy’s mainstay.
 Popular destinations include the idyllic Bora Bora, renowned for its overwater bungalows, and the volcanic Moorea Island, boasting stunning landscapes and marine life.

 Another example of tertiary economic activity is the mobile cellular sector, with approximately 328,000 subscriptions, supporting technological growth.
 This connectivity enhances communication, fostering innovation and digital services.